lalithmanokar/cloud-sf-extension-cap-sample/README.md

-# SucessFactors Extension Application - "Run Smooth"
+# SAP SucessFactors Extension Application - "Run Smooth"

 ## Description:
-`Run Smooth` is a reference application that shows how to extend SuccessFactors employee central with an application that runs on SAP Cloud Platform.
+`Run Smooth` is a reference application which showcases how to build an event driven extensions for SAP Successfactors using the capabilities provided by [SAP Cloud Platform Extension Factory](https://help.sap.com/viewer/7b98ddc13f8d4a3ba08a74042a0baa7f/Cloud/en-US).
+This solution is developed by extending the Employee Central module of SAP Successfactors to build an event driven application.

 This application showcases:
-1. Using SAP Cloud Platform Extension Factory service
+1. Capabilities of SAP Cloud Platform Extension Factory
-2. Cloud Application Programming Model(CAP) to build application
+2. Building of application on f SAP Cloud Platform using SAP Cloud Application Programming Model(CAP)
-3. Handling of SF events via Enterprise Messaging
+3. Building and Event driven extension application using SAP CP Enterprise Messaging
-4. Connectivity with SF REST API’s
+4. Consuming REST API’s from SAP Successfactors uising SAP CP Connectivity Service
 5. SCI(IAS) Tenant integration with SF

-#### Scenario:
+## Business Scenario:

-Managers can maintain the details of their direct reports and the projects that they are working on in `Run Smooth` application.
-When an employee decides to leave the team/ company, an event is triggered in the SuccessFactors system.
-The Run Smooth application subscribes to this event and sends out a notification to the manager with the topics to be handed over to fellow team mates and the preferred skill set for the replacement hire to maintain the status quo in the team.
+In this reference application called as Run Smooth a business scenario is used to showcase the technology components.
+A Manager maintains in the Run Smooth application the staffing details of all the projects to which the employees reporting to him are contributing to.
+He can create project and assign employees to the projects.
+An employee contributing to a project might decide to leave the team/ company.
+When this occurs the manager get a notification with the projects the employee is working upon and the skills the employee has.
+This information can be used by manager to find/hire a replacement for employee who decides to leave and assign the projects.

 #### Features:
-* Login with SuccessFactors userId, password.
+* Create Projects
+* Assign Employees
 * View the list of projects, employees working on the projects.
 * Get notification when an employee is leaving the team with the consolidated report on the skills of the employee.

 ## Architecture